inference-labs-inc/JSTprove/docs/models.md

 # Models

-This page explains what kinds of models JSTProve supports and how they're handled internally.
+This page explains what kinds of models JSTprove supports and how they're handled internally.

 ---